Moyola Park F.C.

-Moyola Park Association Football Club is an intermediate, Northern Irish football club playing in the NIFL Premier Intermediate League.
-The club, founded in 1880, hails from Castledawson, near Magherafelt, County Londonderry, and plays its home matches at Fortwilliam Park with the club groundsharing with Tobermore United following the closure of Mill Meadow.
+Moyola Park Association Football Club is a semi-professional, Northern Irish football club playing in the NIFL Championship.
+The club, founded in 1880, hails from Castledawson, near Magherafelt, County Londonderry, and plays its home matches at Mill Meadow.
 Club colours are royal blue and yellow.
 The club won the inaugural Irish Cup in 1881.
 The club is managed by Martin Smith.